loisramses/ToDoMobileApp/README.md

 ##

 Next steps:
-- change the future builders to have the key property (investigate first if its faster than the setState())
-- create grouped tasklist
+- fix issue with updating ui aswell as the db at the same time, without refreshing the whole screen, just the item